-Epipens are also kept in the medical room or in the case of a child who needs instant application as described on their care plan, in the classroom with the child.
-Epipens are individually labelled with each child's name.
+Epipens and Epilepsy medication are also kept in the medical room or in the case of a child who needs instant application, as described in their care plan, in the classroom (with the child) in the green Emergency Response First Aid Bags and should go wherever the child goes during the school day (for instance playground, PE, trips).
+Epipens and Epilepsy medication are individually labelled witheach child's name.